Phil Bardsley: Burnley

 On 25 July 2017, Bardsley completed a transfer to Premier League club Burnley, signing a two-year contract.

 On 7 March 2021, Bardsley agreed a new one-year contract with Burnley, keeping him at the club until the summer of 2022.
 On 10 June 2022, Burnley announced that Bardsley would be leaving the club when his contract expired at the end of June.

 Stockport County

 On 13 December 2022, Bardsley signed for EFL League Two club Stockport County having been training with the club for the six months prior as he looked to return from injury.
 The move saw Bardsley agreeing to donate the entirety of his salary to the club's community trust.

+On 27 June 2023, Bardsley announced he had called an end to his playing career.

 International career

 On 6 October 2010, Bardsley received a call-up for the Scotland national team for the Euro 2012 qualifier against the Czech Republic on 8 October 2010.
 He qualifies because his father was born in Glasgow.
 He made his debut on 11 October 2010 in a 3–2 defeat by World and European champions Spain, filling in for the injured Alan Hutton.